Lamartio/marlove/README.md

 # Introduction

-Welcome to my example app that visualizes the Rijksmuseum API!
+Welcome to my example app that visualizes the Marlove API!
 The project is segregated in modules,
 because:

 - **Compilation times:** Gradle ony compiles modules that are changed